bhaller/SLiMTreeSeqPub/examples/example 4 neutral burn-in/README.txt

 Sample results:
 // ********** Initial memory usage: 1077248 bytes (1052K, 1.02734MB)
-// ********** Peak memory usage: 5788991488 bytes (5.65331e+06K, 5520.81MB)
+// ********** Peak memory usage: 4940668928 bytes (4.82487e+06K, 4711.79MB)
-Time for SLiM with tree-sequence recording: 381.407748172991
+Time for SLiM with tree-sequence recording:  46.04891963400587

-Time for msprime recapitation: 7.073345648008399
+Time for msprime recapitation: 0.4107658069988247

-Time for msprime mutation overlay: 8.72982140496606
+Time for msprime mutation overlay: 0.5757085929944878

+./recapitation.pdf
+./ex4_TS_decap_heights.csv
+./ex4_TS_recap_heights.csv

-Probably the best alternative to recapitation would be to use msprime to generate neutral mutations for a coalesced population, providing the initial burn-in state, and then load that into SLiM and simulate from there.
-The msp_coalescent_ex4.py script runs the coalescent for that, to see how long it would take.
-Its results:
+The best alternative to recapitation would be to use SLiM to run the initial burn-in state.
+The ex4_noTS.slim model produces:

-Time for msprime coalescent: 573.4211697420105
+Generation 10000: 2628.53
+Generation 20000: 6758.25

+Extrapolating from this result (4129.72 seconds for 10,000 generations) to 10N (1,000,000) generations gives an estimate of 412972 total seconds (114.7 hours).
+This estimate is probably quite low, since the model is nowhere near mutation-drift balance yet and is thus still slowing down.